 };

-2025 Insight: According to Teikametrics’ dayparting analysis, Sunday evening has emerged as the highest-converting time slot for most categories, with conversion rates up to 25% higher than weekday averages.
+2025 Q2 Insight: According to Teikametrics’ latest dayparting analysis, Sunday evening has emerged as the highest-converting time slot for most categories, with conversion rates up to 32% higher than weekday averages (up from 25% in early 2025).
+Additionally, Saturday morning has shown significant growth, particularly for mobile shoppers.

 2. Seasonal Adjustments